developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Externally Detected*** is chosen, the Threat Management System is configured NOT to listen for indication from an application on the device that can signal a threat and **external threats are NEVER detected**.

-- If the value ***Exchange Active Sync Command*** is chosen, the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device and **such threats are NOT detected**.
+- If the value ***Exchange Active Sync Command*** is chosen, the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device and **such threats are NOT detected**.

 - If the value ***Device is Rooted*** is chosen, the Threat Management System is configured NOT to monitor the device to see if it has been rooted and **the threat of the device being rooted are NEVER detected**.